Keto Maple Bacon Cookies

 Take a piece of dough and roll into a 1 inch ball and place on a parchment lined baking tray.
 Space each dough ball about 1.5 inches apart.
 Flatten each ball down with a spoon.

 Finally a cookie recipe for all the bacon fans out there!
 This is a sugar free cookie with hints of bacon flavor just for you.
-To compliment the bacon, I’ve added a keto approved maple syrup.
+To complement the bacon, I’ve added a sugar free maple syrup.
 Maple and bacon pair so well together.
 That’s why they are a popular breakfast duo.

 Start saving your bacon grease if you want to make these cookies!
 Or just make a bunch of bacon for breakfast and you should be good to go for making up a batch later in the day.